rmendels/xtractomatic/README.md

 # xtractomatic
 xtractomatic R package for accessing environmental data

+*** New Test Version ****
+dtype as number no longer allowed searchData() now takes a list of objects of the form "searchType:searchString" new datasets added inactive or out of date datasets removed

 `xtractomatic` is an <span style="color:blue">R</span> package developed to subset and extract satellite and other oceanographic related data from a remote server.
 The program can extract data for a moving point in time along a user-supplied set of longitude, latitude and time points; in a 3D bounding box; or within a polygon (through time).
 The `xtractomatic` functions were originally developed for the marine biology tagging community, to match up environmental data available from satellites (sea-surface temperature, sea-surface chlorophyll, sea-surface height, sea-surface salinity, vector winds) to track data from various tagged animals or shiptracks (`xtracto`).
 The package has since been extended to include the routines that extract data a 3D bounding box (`xtracto_3D`) or within a polygon (`xtractogon`).
 The `xtractomatic`  package accesses  data that are served through the <span style="color:blue">ERDDAP</span> (Environmental Research Division Data Access Program) server at the NOAA/SWFSC Environmental Research Division in Santa Cruz, California.
 The <span style="color:blue">ERDDAP</span> server can also be directly accessed at <http://coastwatch.pfeg.noaa.gov/erddap>. <span style="color:blue">ERDDAP</span> is a simple to use yet powerful web data service developed by Bob Simons.